kristenvaccaro/antisocial-computing/discussions.md

 - Evaluation (i.e.,  What criteria would you use to assess ...?
 What is the most important …?
 What do you think about ...?)

 Avoid yes/no questions.
 What/Why/How are likely to be more engaging.
 Do not answer your own questions.
 As much as possible, avoid sharing your own opinions before the discussion gets rolling.

 During the small group session, your group should offer constructive feedback on your questions.

+After the small group session, converse with the facilitator from any other groups responsible for leading discussion on that day to create a shortlist of questions, 3-5 total across both groups.

+Submit your full list of questions to the Canvas assignment at least one hour prior to class.

 ### Large Group Discussions

 Wednesdays and Fridays will be large group discussions.

+We will begin with presentations (10-15 minutes).
+Then the discussion leaders will introduce their questions and lead the discussion for the remaining time (35-40 min).